Nu metal: Terminology and origins

 Nu metal is a subgenre of alternative metal.
 Sometimes stylized as nü-metal, the genre has also been dubbed aggro-metal or simply aggro.
 MTV states that the early nu metal group Korn "arrived in 1993 into the burgeoning alternative metal scene, which would morph into nü-metal the way college rock became alternative rock."
 Stereogum similarly said that nu metal was a "weird outgrowth of the Lollapalooza-era alt-metal scene".
-Nu metal merges elements of heavy metal music with elements of other music genres such as hip hop, grunge, funk, and alternative rock according to Blabbermouth.net.
-Nu metal bands use many elements of heavy metal genres such as rap metal, groove metal, and funk metal.
-Some nu metal bands, such as Static-X and Dope, made nu metal music with elements of industrial metal.
+Nu metal merges elements of heavy metal music with elements of other music genres such as industrial, hip-hop, grunge, funk, alternative rock and post-grunge according to Blabbermouth.net.
+Nu metal bands use many elements of heavy metal genres such as rap metal, industrial metal, groove metal, and funk metal.
+Some nu metal bands, such as Static-X and Dope, made nu metal music with elements of industrial music.
 In contrast with other heavy metal subgenres, nu metal tends to use the same structure of verses, choruses, and bridges as those in pop music.